slimbootloader/documentation/source/how-tos/create-container-boot-image.rst

 The following step-by-step instructions is an example to boot Yocto kernel using container image format on |UP2|.

+.. important:: SBL Linux boot image containers typically include the kernel, kernel params and initramfs.
+The kernel then will mount the root file system from the boot media.
+There may be additional requirements in terms of configuration and layout for the kernel to locate and mount the root file system.
+If your boot image has some partition layout requirements, file/file-path dependencies, etc., you still need to adhere to those requirements when using container boot.

 **Step 1:** Download |CNT| and |CMU| to the same working directory to use the container tool.